Brown marmorated stink bug: Agricultural effects

 The brown marmorated stink bug is a serious agricultural pest that has been readily causing damage to crops across the Eastern United States.
-They feed on a wide array of plants including apples, apricots, Asian pears, cherries, corn, grapes, lima beans, peaches, peppers, tomatoes, and soybeans.
+They feed on an array of plants, including apples, apricots, Asian pears, cherries, corn, grapes, lima beans, peaches, peppers, tomatoes, and soybeans.
 This makes them extremely versatile, as they do not require a specific plant on which to feed.
 To obtain their food, stink bugs use their stylets to pierce the plant tissue to extract the plant fluids.
 In doing so, the plant loses necessary fluids, which can lead to deformation of seeds, destruction of seeds, destruction of fruiting structures, delayed plant maturation, and increased vulnerability to harmful pathogens.
 While harvesting the plant's juices, the stink bug injects saliva into the plant, creating a dimpling of the fruit's surface and rotting of the material underneath.

 The most common signs of stink bug damage are pitting and scarring of the fruit, leaf destruction, and a mealy texture to the harvested fruits and vegetables.
-In most cases, the signs of stink bug damage makes the plant unsuitable for sale in the market, as the insides are usually rotten.
+Most times, the signs of stink bug damage make the plant unsuitable for sale in the market, as the insides are usually rotten.
 In field crops such as corn and soybeans, the damage may not be as evident as the damage seen in fruit plants.
 When stink bugs feed on corn, they go through the husk before eating the kernels, hiding the damage until the husks are removed during harvesting.
 The same damage is seen in soybeans, as the stink bug goes through the seed pods to acquire the juices of the seeds.
-One visual cue of stink-bug damage to soybean crops is the "stay green" effect, where damaged soybean plants stay green late into season, while other plants in the field die off normally.
-One can usually tell that a field of crops is infected because stink bugs are known for the "edge effect", in which they tend to infest crops 30–40 ft from the edge of the field.
+One visual cue of stink bug damage to soybean crops is the "stay green" effect, where damaged soybean plants stay green late into the season, while other plants in the field die off normally.
+One can usually tell that a field of crops is infected because stink bugs are known for the "edge effect", in which they tend to infest crops from the edges of the field first, typically 30-40 ft.